 During a public hearing in a Missouri House of Representatives committee on Wednesday night, two bills on sports gambling were discussed.
-What legislators heard was overwhelmingly strong support for those Missouri sports betting bills.
+What legislators heard was overwhelmingly strong support for those legal Missouri sportsbooks.

 At issue are HB 556, sponsored by Republican Rep. Dan Houx, and HB 581, sponsored by Republican Rep. Phil Christofanelli.
-The two pieces of legislation would legalize and regulate retail and online sports gambling in Missouri.
+The two pieces of legislation would legalize and regulate retail and online sports gambling in the state.

 Next Steps for Sports Betting Proposals